* MOTLEY FOOL STOCK ADVISOR RESULTS UPDATED AS OF MARCH 5, 2021 *

 Enough from us though, let’s let their track record speak for itself.
 Below is the performance of their recommendations over the last few years, compared to the SP500 as a benchmark for market performance.

-Overall, in these 3 years, the Motley Fool Stock Advisor stock recommendations have outperformed the market by more than 30% each year (87% in 2016, 31% in 2017, and 44% in 2018).
+Overall, in these 4 years, the Motley Fool Stock Advisor stock recommendations have outperformed the market by more than 102% each year as of February 5, 2021.
 With a strong performing portfolio and a proven track record of success, there is no doubt that the stock recommendations and advice from the Motley Fool will help you make more money.

 Even without following investment recommendations for every stock they suggest, the collection of articles, advice, and guides help teach and support readers to become better, more savvy investors.
 Without subscribing to their Stock Advisor service, there is still an abundance of information and resources to help guide you to becoming a more informed, confident investor.